About Us

 Established in 1976 by Dorothy Vorhees, Four Hills Neighbors was created to promote friendship among women residing in Four Hills Village.
 Members enjoy participation in quarterly luncheons, various activity groups and special events sponsored by FHN throughout the year.
 We have established a true community here for fun, friendship and a sense of belonging.

-FHN Governing Board 2022-2023
+FHN Governing Board 2024-2025

-2nd Vice-President: Merrill Gallegos
+President: Merrill Gallegos

 Standing Committee Chairpersons

-Birthday Luncheon: Carolyn Rigirozzi
+Birthday Luncheon: Carolyn Rigirozzi / Mary Ross

-Borrower’s Bonanza: Angie Fincher
+Borrower’s Bonanza: Martha Barrera

-Charitable Donations: Barb Bell/Maria Berry
+Charitable Donations: Maria Berry

 Historian: Clara Iriarte